 c) Provide written informed consent to proceed with the donation process which must be countersigned by the qualified health professional responsible for obtaining the health history (Part B 16 (a) - (f)).

 A qualified health professional may assist a donor in the completion of the health and medical history questionnaire and in understanding the consent statement and any other information provided by the Blood Service.
 To facilitate comprehension it is permissible to use alternative formats (e.g. a language other than English, audio, computer, Braille) for the donor information leaflets, the health and medical history questionnaire and consent statements.
 The donor must be able to clearly demonstrate they have understood this material.
-At present there is no standardized way of assessing comprehension so this will be a personal judgement made by the qualified health professional.
+At present there is no standardised way of assessing comprehension so this will be a personal judgement made by the qualified health professional.

 To comply with both the BSQR and Health and Safety Regulations no donor can be accepted if it unnecessarily puts their own safety or the safety of others at risk. |